openstack/nova/HACKING.rst

   description of the change, not just a reference to a bug or blueprint.
 It must be followed by a single blank line.

+  If the change relates to a specific driver (libvirt, xenapi, qpid, etc...), begin the first line of the commit message with the driver name, lowercased, followed by a colon.

   Following your brief summary, provide a more detailed description of the patch, manually wrapping the text at 72 characters.
 This description should provide enough detail that one does not have to